marcelldls/Kodman/README.md

 kodman run -v ./demo:/demo --rm ubuntu bash -c "cat demo/token.txt"
 ```

+## Usage:

+`kodman` will use your current Kubernetes context (the same as your current `kubectl` context)

 # Design decisions

 ## Why argparse over click/typer?

-The docker api is not POSIX compliant.
+The docker cli api is not POSIX compliant.

 For example: `docker run --network=host imageID dnf -y install java`

 Click/Typer does not allow this (and is correct).
 They would expect: `docker run --network=host imageID -- dnf -y install java`

 See Section 12.2 Guideline 10 https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_02